airlabitu/door_sign/README.md

 - enter the following at the end of the document: 59 23 * * * sudo reboot
 	- read more about cron here: raspberrypi.org/documentation/linux/usage/cron.md

+Rotate the PIs screen output to fit a vertical screen
+- Edit the confog.txt file
+	- Open file: sudo nano /boot/config.txt
+	- Add the following line at the bottom: display_rotate=1
+	- Exit and save: first (ctrl+x) then (shift+y)

 NB
 If the PI gets turned on by cutting the power it will start to give a prompting dialo box when running.
 Disable this the following way: